bgtti/polln/README.md

 ## The project folder: polln
 <br>
 The polln folder is the standard django application folder.
-Changes were made to settings.py, please check the installation section for more information.
+It contains the settings module, which contain environment-specific configurations.
+If you clone the main branch, you may delete the prod_settings.py as it is not relevant for local development purposes and it will not impact the running of the application.
 <br><br>

 ## The App folders: website, dashboard, present, and poll